RELIANCE-EOSC/rohub-portal-documentation/docs/Working-with-ROHub/Resources.md

 1. TOC
 {:toc}
 ---------
-From the "Resource "content page"" the user can create new resources from the  create icons present at the top of the resources list.
-There are three functionalities added to the ROHUb portal for creating folders and adding/uploading files as resources in the RO content.

-From the "Resource" segment of the RO create/edit wizard the user can create new resources and add them to the RO.
-The user can upload resources in the following ways:
+From the "Resource" segment of the RO create/edit wizard the user can create new resources and add them to the RO, navigate through the resources and also remove them if required.
+The functionalities of the "Resource" segment are discussed briefly.

 ### Create new folder
 On clicking the first of  the three black icons (representing a folder) a new window called “Create new folder” pops up for the user.
 The various fields in this windows are: